VictorMargolliet/VictorMargolliet/README.md

 ## About me

-I am a physics student using this GitHub profile to improve my coding skills through small numerical simulations, data analysis, and simplified physics models.
+I am a physics student using this GitHub profile to improve my coding skills through small numerical simulations.

-My main interest is plasma physics, but I may also explore other topics in numerical physics and scientific computing.
+My main interest is plasma physics, but I may also explore other topics in numerical physics.

+The goal is not only to write code, but also to understand the physical meaning behind each simulation.
+For this reason, I will try to add short reports explaining the model, assumptions, numerical method, and results.

+When possible, I will reproduce existing examples or simple reference cases so that my results can be compared and checked.

 Some projects may contain mistakes or simplified assumptions because I am still learning and working with limited hardware.

 If you find errors in the code, physics, numerical methods, or explanations, please let me know.

-My goal is to write code while also understanding the physical meaning behind the simulations.

-I will try to add short reports explaining the model, assumptions, numerical method, and results.

-When possible, I will reproduce existing examples or simple reference cases so that my results can be compared and checked.

 ---